surajto/Problem-statement-2-/README.md

 ```

 ## 🔄 Workflow
-1️⃣ **Admin** adds doctors and moniters appointments and manages slots and updates status..
+1️⃣ **Admin** adds doctors and moniters appointments and manages slots.
 2️⃣ **Doctors** monitors the appointment.
 3️⃣ **Patients** register and book appointments.